k50112113/SAL/README.md

 # SAL

-This is a package for machine learning interatomic potential active learning.
+This is a active learning package for machine learning interatomic potential with a specific focus on the discovery of new atomic configurations, chemical reactions, and chemical products without pre-defined collective variables and chemical product from human input.

 # Prerequisite